natefinch/npf/content/blog/everything-thats-wrong-with-go.md

 First off, the programmers of the 70's actually knew quite a lot.
 They designed things like C, and Unix.
 Later they designed things like UTF-8 and Go.

-So, yes, Go may seem like it's a throwback to the 70's, since it dismissed common
+So, yes, Go may seem like it's a throwback to the 70's, since it does not include many of complex programming ideas that